 Our gross margins have improved steadily over the last three years on an annual basis, reaching 54.8% in the year ended December 31, 2003 and 57.8% for the nine months ended September 30, 2004.
 On a quarterly basis, our gross margins may fluctuate, and our first quarters have historically been our lowest gross margin quarters due to seasonality.
 As a fabless semiconductor company, we rely on third party foundries to manufacture our ICs.
 We also rely on third-party assemblers to assemble and package our ICs prior to final product testing and shipping.
 Our improvement in gross margins was primarily due to a growth in unit volumes, which resulted in a lower per unit cost, as well as a reduction in our overall manufacturing costs, which included a significant reduction in wafer costs resulting from a change of our primary external foundry during the first half of 2003.
 As we diversify our revenue mix, we expect to see a reduction in overall average selling prices as our DC to DC converter and LED driver ICs, which we expect will represent an increasing percentage of revenues, typically sell at lower prices.
-However, we expect the impact of these changes in product mix on our overall gross margin growth can be achieved, and margins can fluctuate due to changes in overall average selling prices, product mix, market acceptance of new products, and manufacturing efficiencies.
+However, we expect the impact of these changes in product mix on our overall gross margins to be approximately offset by increased sales of new higher margin products and lower manufacturing costs.
+However, there can be no assurance that margin growth can be achieved, and margins can fluctuate due to changes in overall average selling prices, product mix, market acceptance of new products, and manufacturing efficiencies.

 Patent Litigation.
 One of the key factors that might cause our operating results to fluctuate from quarter to quarter and from year to year is the status of our litigation with O2, Linear, Microsemi, and Micrel.
-As described beginning on page 9 of the risk factors and under "Business- Legal Proceedings" beginning on page 61, the outcome of that litigation is highly uncertain.
+As described beginning on page 8 of the risk factors and under "Business-Legal Proceedings" beginning on page 58, the outcome of that litigation is highly uncertain.
 We expect to continue to incur patent litigation expenses in future periods, and such expenses might fluctuate significantly from quarter to quarter due to developments in our various litigation matters.